SleeplessChallenger/Tokyo_Real_Estate_WebApp/README.md

 <h2>Full-Stack Django app with ML prediction feature</h2>

-This is a project that resembles real-estate site.
+This is a project that resembles real-estate site.<br>
 It's built:
  - with Django on backend
- - dynamic templates with Bootsrtap/HTML/CSS on the frontend
+ - dynamic templates with Bootstrap/HTML/CSS on the frontend
- - as a DB I used Sqlite and for model creation - in-built Django-ORM
+ - as a DB I used Sqlite and for model creation: in-built Django-ORM
  - considering Machine Learning part, I used Sklearn to build 2 models

 <h3>Features</h3>